Université de Montréal has more than 10,000 employees and is one of

 How to submit your application

-All candidates are asked to submit a letter of intent detailing their research interests and career objectives,
+All candidates are asked to submit a letter of intent detailing their research interests and career objectives, as well

-Chair, Department of Pathology and Microbiology
+Chair, Department of Clinical Sciences

 Faculté de médecine vétérinaire, Université de Montréal